denniseh7/cs174_hw3/README.txt

 HW 3

 For the MySQL access:
-1) Make sure to change the host, password in the config file
+1) Make sure to change the host, password in the config file to what is necessary
-2) Run the CreateDB.php to create the database properly
+2) Run the .mysql to initialize database properly
+3) Incomplete, still working if allowed until midnight